plumier/plumier/docs/tutorials/basic-sql/11-Deployment.md

 title: Deployment
 ---

+> **Info**
+> This is the last part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 In this section we will build and deploy our todo application into [Heroku](www.heroku.com).
 Deploying to other host may take the different task.

 ## Build Project